kevbowl/ncaaf-top25-calendar/README.md

 # College Football Top 25 Calendar

-Generates iCal (.ics) files with upcoming Top-25 NCAA Football matchups for the next 3 weeks using ESPN's scoreboard API.
+Generates iCal (.ics) files with Top-25 NCAA Football matchups for the past 24 hours and next 3 weeks using ESPN's scoreboard API.
 Now includes live game status, scores, and a separate Head-to-Head calendar for Top 25 vs Top 25 matchups.

 ## Subscribe to Calendars